The first signs of RSV may seem like a cold:

 Preventing the Spread of RSV

-Adults can get RSV, too.
+Children can get RSV more than once.
+Adults can get it and pass it to their child.
 If you have a cold, be careful around your baby.
 Here are some tips to keep RSV from spreading:

-- Wash your hands often – before touching your baby and before handling food.
-Wash your hands after sneezing or coughing, touching pets or changing diapers, and ask others to do the same.
+- Wash your hands often, before touching your baby and before handling food.
+Wash your hands after sneezing, coughing, or changing diapers.
+Ask others to do the same.